wodxumingxu/ottomator-agents/~sample-n8n-agent~/README.md

 1. Import this workflow as a template for new agents
 2. Configure the required credentials:
-   - Set up header authentication (optional, we can add once we host for you on the studio)
+   - Set up header authentication (optional, we can add once we host for you on the Studio)
    - Configure Supabase connection
 3. Customize the workflow by adding:
    - Additional processing nodes